UK labs play shrinking role in AstraZeneca drug portfolio

 LONDON How British is AstraZeneca?
 With a French chief executive, Swedish chairman, 40 percent of its sales in the United States and 87 percent of its staff overseas, the answer is not simple.

 Formed from an Anglo-Swedish merger 15 years ago, even its roots are only half British.
-Yet a $106 billion takeover bid from U.S. group Pfizer has forced politicians at Westminster to line up in defense of British jobs and science.
+Yet a $106 billion (63 billion pounds) takeover bid from U.S. group Pfizer has forced politicians at Westminster to line up in defence of British jobs and science.

 The pharmaceuticals group, which is fighting the approach, is an important science anchor for Britain and has close ties to top universities.
 However, it gets a dwindling portion of medicines from its UK laboratories.